ionic-team/capacitor/site/docs-md/getting-started/with-ionic.md

 npx cap open android
 ```

 The native iOS and Android projects are opened in their standard IDEs (Xcode and Android Studio, respectively).
+Use the IDEs to run and deploy your app.

 ## Syncing your app with Capacitor